 Close the lid and vents to smother the fire the moment you take the food off the grill.
 As you already know, this will kill the fire from lack of oxygen, and stop it from spreading to the unused part of the charcoal.
 Let it cool down up to 24 hours just to be sure the coals are out.

-Sift the charcoal through a wide mesh screen or use the bottom grill grate if you have one.
+Sift the charcoal through a wide mesh screen or use a kick ash basket if you have one.
 The idea is to knock off all the white ash from the unburnt portion.
-Every piece of unburnt charcoal or briquettes that are still black are combustible.
+Every piece of unburned charcoal or briquettes that are still black are combustible.

 Save them in an inflammable container or dump them in the bottom of the grill as a base for the next fire.

 If You Must Use Water To Kill The Coals